csc-training/julia-introduction/README.md

 ## Installation of Julia

+### CSC notebook environment
+In the course we use the [CSC notebook environment](https://notebooks.csc.fi/).

+Once logged in, go to "Account" and "Join Group" by using the code provided to you.

+After joining the group, you should see "Introduction to Julia" in the Dashboard.

+All the hands-on exercises can be done in the cloud environment using the workstations in the training class (or using own laptop if you prefer so).

 ### Quick start: using Julia on juliabox
 The simplest way to use Julia is to go to [juliabox.com](https://www.juliabox.com/).
 Once you log in (e.g. with a gmail account), you can run Julia code online (on Amazon Cloud servers) via the browser-based Jupyter notebook interface without installing anything on your computer.